duncantl/CodeAnalysis/Topics/outline.md

 altering the function.
 This goes beyond what a code formatter can do, as it may actually improve performance.

-### Loop to parallel apply

-1. Loop "correction" that lacks preallocation See explorations/findConcat.R and explorations/concat.R example.
-Identify and rewrite.
-2. Map code inside for loops into apply() -- simple examples.
-Check RLoopFusion.
-3. Make `lapply()` run in parallel
-* Parallelism is hard.
-The functional style of R makes it particularly well-suited to automatically running code in parallel.
-We can transform code and run it in parallel without users needing to understand the complexities of parallelism, or even needing to learn a new package.

 ### Making Code Easier to Understand

 * Sometimes we may want to keep our transformations to code in place.
 In other